 The World Showcase (10/10)

 The World Showcase is technically one whole section of Epcot, but for the sake of this list, I’m considering it as a single huge attraction.
 11 countries make up the World Showcase- Mexico, Norway, China, Germany, Italy, America, Morocco, Japan, France, The UK, and Canada.
-Each country’s “Pavilion” has unique restaurants, entertainment, attractions, and shopping.
-There so many interesting things to see and do in the Showcase that it can easily take more than one full day to experience it all.
+Each country’s “Pavilion” has unique restaurants and entertainment and a few hidden gems packed in each location.
+There are so many interesting things to see and do in the Showcase that it can easily take more than one full day to experience it all.

 The American Adventure (10/10)